ThanGerlek/softwaredesign/tweeter/milestone-4a/milestone-4-faq.md

 ### How do I query the follow table by both followers and followees?

-You need to set up an Index for the table, as described in the [DynamoDB Exercise](../../instruction/cloud-datastore-dynamodb/dynamo-db-exercise.md).
+You need to set up an Index for the table, as described in [DynamoDB Exercise - Part 1](../../instruction/cloud-datastore-dynamodb/dynamodb-exercise-1.md) and [DynamoDB Exercise - Part 2](../../instruction/cloud-datastore-dynamodb/dynamodb-exercise-2.md).

 ## Milestone 4B